MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    ![CPU throttle.](../media/evaluate-performance-performance-capture-settings.msft.png)

-   When testing other pages; if you want to ensure that each page works well on low-end mobile devices, set CPU Throttling to **6x slowdown**.
+   If you want to ensure that pages work well on low-end mobile devices, set CPU Throttling to **6x slowdown**.
 The demo doesn't work well with 6x slowdown, so it just uses 4x slowdown for instructional purposes.

 ### Set up the demo

-It's hard to create a runtime performance demo that works consistently for all readers of the website.
-The following section lets you customize the demo to make sure that your experience is relatively consistent with the screenshots and descriptions, regardless of your particular setup.
+The following section lets you customize the demo to make sure that your experience is relatively consistent with the screenshots and descriptions.

 1. Click the **Add 10** button until the blue icons move noticeably slower than before.
 On a high-end machine, you can click it about 20 times.